 Make sure you appear in an internet search.
 Does your nail salon pop up on Google when you search "where can I find the best nail salon near me?"
-You can boost your chances of appearing in local search results by creating a profile on various business platforms and signing up for Google My Business.
+You can boost your chances of appearing in local search results by creating a profile on various business platforms and signing up for Google My Business and Yelp!.
 There's also Pay-Per-Click (PPC) advertising for boosting traffic to your website.

 Take an online course.
 If you're not skilled in social media management, consider taking an online SEM/SEO course or contact a local agency to help you reach your marketing goals.

 - Create a Facebook account.